mrtng1/OrderManagementAPI/readme.md

     dotnet run
     ```
     (Assuming the entry point project is `OrderManagement.WebApi` or similar.
 If you are in the root, you might use `dotnet run`)
-5. The API should now be running, typically on `http://localhost:5119`.
+5. The API should now be running on `http://localhost:5119`.

 ## 🧪 Testing Approach